peymil/atolye15-second-case/README.md

 "email":"emrebadem@mail.com"
 "git_repo":"https://github.com/peymil/atolye15-task"
 ```

+## Notes

 If a repo has more than 1 package file, program only outputs whichever it finds first.

 Subscriber storage written but not implemented. (cronjobs ,email,repo name)

 Repo storage written but not implemented. (updateables in previous run,email,repo name)

+Devdependencies and dependencies treated as one.

 Some tests are not finished.